Best Hot Hatches 2025

 by Matt Rigby

-When it comes to new hot hatches, some brands might have fallen by the wayside (there’s no longer a Ford Fiesta ST, for example, and you’ll not find either a Peugeot or Renault Megane or Clio in this list), but your choice has rarely been so broad.
-In fact, there’s everything from humble Hyundais or electric Cupras to four-wheel-drive Volkswagen Golf R turbo and 400bhp-plus Mercedes AMG monsters available to quench your practical performance car appetite.
+When it comes to new hot hatchbacks, some brands might have fallen by the wayside (there’s no longer a Ford Fiesta ST, the Ford Focus ST and the Hyundai i20 N are all now off sale, and you’ll not find a Peugeot, Renault Megane or Clio in this list), but your choice has rarely been so broad.
+In fact, there’s everything from electric Hyundais and Cupras to four-wheel-drive Volkswagen Golf R turbo and 400bhp-plus Mercedes AMG monsters available to quench your practical performance car appetite.

 Here are what we rate as the best of the best.
-And such is the breadth of quality in the market segment that even cars that don’t make our final list – such as the VW Golf GTI Clubsport, the Audi RS3 or the MINI Cooper – are still pretty darn good.
+And such is the breadth of quality in the fast family car market segment that even cars that don’t make our final list – such as the VW Golf GTI Clubsport, the Audi RS3 and Audi S3 or the MINI Cooper – are still pretty darn good.

 2023 Honda Civic Type R front cornering track